How to prepare primrose for winter?

 It is necessary to carry out the procedure according to all the rules and then the plant will bring beautiful flowers for many years, decorating the garden.

-Watch the video: How to plant primrose and daffodils for winter and spring colour (May 2024).
+Watch the video: How to plant primrose and daffodils for winter and spring colour (December 2024).

 Leave Your Comment